folio-org/mod-configuration/README.md

   ]
 }

 query for a specific module / config / row

+(GET)
 http://localhost:8085/apis/configurations/tables?query={"$and": [ { "module": "CIRCULATION"}, { "name": "validation_rules"}, { "rows.code": { "$all": [ "PATRON_RULE" ] } }]}

+Notice that the query parameter 'query' is a standard mongoDB query as the configuration module is mongoDB based.

 ```